 - a fungus or parasite (contaminated contact lenses can be carriers of these)

 - wearing unclean contact lenses

-- wearing contact lenses for an extended period of time
+- wearing contact lenses for an extended period

 - using expired eye drops